 The level of expected credit losses on trade receivables is considered to be immaterial given the nature of the Group's customer base.
 In the UK, its customers are predominantly UK NHS hospitals.
-There have not been any bad debts experienced in the UK at all.
+There have not been any bad debts experienced in the UK.
 The same is true for our business in the USA and Canada where customers are generally large hospitals.
 In the context of our Spanish business, the last bad debt was experienced in 2014 and since that time no other credit losses have been incurred.

 Occasionally bad debts have been experienced in our International distributor-led market.
 However, as this market has been developed over the years our network of independent distributors has remained relatively stable and consequently the expectation of incurring a credit loss is considered to be immaterial.
-The credit loss provision of £11,000 (2018: £38,000) represents 1.0% of the Group trade receivables at 31 December 2019 (2018: 2.6%).
+There is no current credit loss provision as at 31 December 2020 (2019: £11,000).
+In 2019, the credit loss provision represented 1.0% of the Group trade receivables at 31 December 2019.